DW579/hotwire_email_template_build/README.md

 # hotwire_email_template_build
+*Development in progress*
 Quickly build and download the Hotwire email template library.
+Current live build can be found at: https://rocky-waters-29415.herokuapp.com/